-- provide advice to students about course options and career paths - help resolve any concerns raised by students. - coordinate orientation and other student learning initiatives and support services outside of unit learning arrangements - consolidate marks and final review of the course marks - coordinate student feedback and teaching surveys - coordinate teaching staff.
+- provide advice to students about course options and career paths - help resolve any concerns raised by students. - coordinate orientation and other student learning initiatives and support services outside of unit learning arrangements

+- consolidate marks and final review of the course marks - coordinate student feedback and teaching surveys - make recommendations to the Director of Academic Studies for course improvement - coordinate teaching staff.